-Central Division Senior Program Mission
+Central Division Mission

-The Senior program is governed by the Central Division and implemented by the regions.
+The Senior program is governed by the National Ski Patrol, administered by the Central Division, and implemented by the regions.

 The mission of the Central Division is to provide guidance to the regions in the administration of the NSP Senior program.
-The goal of the Central Division Senior Manual is to provide a resource to maintain the integrity and consistency of the Senior programs across all regions in the division.
+The primary goal of the Central Division Senior Manual is to provide a resource to be used to maintain the integrity and consistency of the Senior programs across all regions in the division.
 The division encourages cross-boundary exchanges between the regions, the sharing of ideas and resources, and striving for continuous Senior program improvement.